This post may contain affiliate links, view our disclosure.

 To make sure these cookies are kosher for Passover, we use potato starch and ground walnuts in place of flour, vanilla bean powder instead of vanilla extract, and Passover-friendly chocolate chips.

 For this recipe, we don’t want the nuts ground into a flour, but rather a coarse meal.
 Almonds would likely work, but I haven’t tried it to know for sure.
-If you want to experiment with this recipe and use almonds instead of walnuts, I would suggest grinding them yourself so you get the right texture.
+If you want to experiment with this recipe and use almonds instead of walnuts, I would suggest grinding them yourself so you get the right texture (as shown in the photo of ground walnuts in the post above).

 Yes!
 At least, if you want them to come out as cookies.